speedwaysingapore/speedwaysingapore/README.md

 <h2 align="center">👋Hello!</h2>
-I am RadicalStickman or Radical and I like to code!
+I am Radical and I like to code!
 Thanks for stopping by, check out the links below for my socials!<br>
 Most people call me a demon because I play Super Mario Maker 2 a bit much and create difficult levels.
-Here's my ID: HQ6-63D-94G
+Here's my ID: HQ6-63D-94G<br>
+Yes, the Profile Picture of a Stickman will be remembered as of 8/20/23.
+I changed all social platforms pfps to Iscream from Chikn Nuggit (Animation I watch)

 <h2 align="center">⛧All About Me!</h2>
 I play a lot of Super Mario Maker 2 (1000+ hours)<br>